Innovations Design Academy

 Emergency Response and Evacuation Procedures

-Students are given a copy of the safety and evacuation worksheet during orientation.
+Students are given a copy of the safety and evacuation procedure during orientation.
 The worksheet lists what to do in the case of an emergency and all emergency contact numbers.

 Innovations Design Academy will (without delay and accounting for safety of the community) determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to , or otherwise mitigate the emergency.
 Should a significant emergency or dangerous situation arise that may impact the health and/or safety of students and /or employees they are advised to do the following: